Sponsored by Thailand Tourism

 I’d plan for at least half a day to be able to explore fully the area.
 There are many different sections and the story is fascinating enough to warrant an in-depth experience.

-There is a restaurant to enjoy many dishes prepared from the local produce.
+There is a Doi Tung Cafe to enjoy many dishes prepared from the local produce.
 I highly recommend stopping off at the cafe for an iced coffee and to take home a bag of Doi Tung coffee.

 Would you mind sending me a packet if you do?
 That stuff is good!!